mohammadabidhafiz1294/Obsidian-Vault/Short Key Notes.md

 ### #orchestration :

  Orchestration is **the automated configuration, management, and coordination of computer systems, applications, and services**.
 Orchestration helps IT to more easily manage complex tasks and workflows.

+  service orchestration is **the process of integrating two or more applications and/or services together to automate a process, or synchronize data in real-time**.